 Day 02: Kathmandu Sightseeing

 Your guide will meet you at your hotel in the morning to begin your city tour of Kathmandu.
-You will visit the Boudhanath temple, the largest Buddhist stupa in Nepal, Pashupatinath, a Hindu pilgrimage site, and possibly view cremation ceremonies along the banks of the Bagmati River and continue drive to Patan Durbar Square to take in ancient Nepalese architecture and end your tour after lunch.
+You will visit the Boudhanath temple, the largest Buddhist stupa in Nepal, Pashupatinath, a Hindu pilgrimage site, and possibly view cremation ceremonies along the banks of the Bagmati River and continue to drive to Patan Durbar Square to take in ancient Nepalese architecture and end your tour after lunch.

 Then, you will visit the Patan Museum.
 Overnight in Kathmandu